aaronmams/jekyll-now/_posts/2016-10-21-A State Space Simulation Exercise.md

 DISCLAIMER: AIC on the dummy variable model with interaction term is probably not the most rigorous way to test and date structural breaks in a seasonal model.
 For starters it's probably better to use a [Bai and Perron (2002)](http://onlinelibrary.wiley.com/doi/10.1002/jae.659/abstract) type test for testing and dating multiple potential change points.

+ # Final Thoughts

+I'm sorry I don't have more concrete guidance for you on dynamic seasonal issues.
+I'm still trying to get a good understanding of them myself.
+This post was more about showing you a couple of really simple things I did in order to try and draw some pictures that would help me understand the models and processes a bit more.

+ If there is anything useful to take away from this exercise it might be this:

+ 1. State space models are really flexible.
+You can stack level, seasonal, cyclic, and other terms together pretty easily...and these components can all have their own dynamics...or they can have coupled dynamics.
+This flexibility is really cool....like when it gives you a really nice fit or let's you make really good one-step-ahead predictions of a time-series process.

+2. This flexibility can also be costly.
+We showed that a state space model with a local level was capable of providing a really awesome fit to a seasonal time-series with a trending level...but that same model actually produced rather poor insight into the magnitude of the seasonal effects.